 - No Gypsies.
 That is one thing I adore London for over Paris.
 In the French capital, there are literally thousands of Romanian Gypsies engaging in all sorts of semi-legal and illegal activities.
 The worst are the children—they enter trains in groups, run around, create a fuzz and I’m sure many people discover later they’ve “lost” some of their belongings.
 They’re a real pain.
 Thank you, EU, for accepting Romania into your loving bosom.

 - Work culture.
 It’s a common urban legend that the French don’t like to work.
 Well, the thing is, it’s not an urban legend at all—they really don’t.
 I am not saying that the Brits are exceptionally hardworking, but the French are even worse.
 In the Eiffel Tower, for example, they closed a cashier’s desk (on the 2nd level, where you can buy tickets for the top) just like that when tens of people were queuing, and didn’t offer any explanation either.
-Must have felt great for the people who had queued for hours and had the desk closed right in front of their noses.
+Must have felt great for the people who had queued for hours and had the retractable barrier right in front of their noses.
 And yes, people were led to the upper level to a ticket machine, but it only emerged for me after about an hour of queuing that the machine that was supposed to accept cards and cash, only accepted coins.
 Try finding €10.40 in coins then.